 Ethernet is a LAN standard for data transmissions between two terminals.
 Ethernet was developed very early, in the 1970s, after which the IEEE developed the technology further and standardised it in the 1980s.
-Today, 1 Gb/s ethernet (1 GbE) or 10 Gb/s ethernet (10 GbE) are the standard, with 25 GbE being the upcoming standard.
+Today, 1 Gb/s Ethernet (1 GbE) or 10 Gb/s Ethernet (10 GbE), and 25 GbE are standard.
 Server performance density is on the rise and better hardware loads are realised through virtualisation or software defined storage (SDS), requiring a network connection with the highest-possible data throughput.
 In part, even faster connections with 40 (by now outdated), 50, or 100 GbE are used.
 Servers generally already have several ethernet ports integrated into their mainboard.
-Depending on the speed and required cable length, the connections are realised using copper technology (Base-T with RJ-45) or fibre optics.
+Depending on the speed and required cable length, the connections are realised using copper technology (Base-T with RJ-45) or fibre optics (e. g.
+SFP+ or SFP28).
 Suitable cards can provide additional ports.